Edited by: Jessica Merritt

 In fact, if any elite is requesting an upgrade, American’s policy is to not offer a day of departure load factor-based upgrade (an upgrade assuming there will otherwise be empty seats that will go out on the flight) for purchase to any non-status passenger — the system is that good.

-There will be hit or miss routes — such as New York (LGA) to Dallas (DFW), or Washington, D.C.
-(DCA) to Dallas (DFW) that may seem impossible to clear, and rightly so.
+There will be hit-or-miss routes — such as New York (LGA) to Dallas (DFW), or Washington, D.C.
+(DCA) to Dallas (DFW) that may seem impossible to clear an upgrade, and rightly so.
 But if you think strategically — perhaps flying from New York (JFK) to Dallas (DFW) or Washington, D.C.
 (IAD) to Dallas (DFW), the upgrades can be plentiful.

 Executive Platinum members are eligible for complimentary upgrades on all Alaska Airlines flights.
-These upgrades can clear at 120 hours prior to the flight and will occur after any Alaska Airlines MVP 75K members have been upgraded.
+These upgrades can clear at 120 hours prior to the flight and will occur after any Alaska Airlines MVP Gold 75K members have been upgraded (MVP Gold 100K members clear at the same window as MVP Gold 75K, but are prioritized).

 In the case of Executive Platinums, there are normally 4 upgrade designations that can happen (in order of preference):

 As you can see, all other upgrades within the Executive Platinum ranks will clear first before any passenger on an award ticket.
-On elite-heavy routes, especially those hub to hub, no matter your rolling EQD spend for the past 12 months, you’ll still be placed behind cash-paying passengers within the Executive Platinum level but will have priority over other elites, regardless of how they are upgrading.
+On elite-heavy routes, especially those hub to hub, you’ll be placed behind cash-paying passengers within the Executive Platinum level but will have priority over other elites, regardless of how they are upgrading.

 An economy class award ticket is any ticket ticketed in “T” class.
 This is the class you must be booked in to request an upgrade to a higher cabin.
 Like upgrades on paid tickets, it is only good for 1 class of service upgrade on qualifying routes.